MichaelPonti/resume/docfx_project/index.md

 ## Awards

+### 2023 HPS Premier Achievement Award - Innovation of the Year

+Awarded for work on the Versatilis Lifecycle and Insights Apps.

+### 2022 Vancouver Systems Team Recognition

+Awared for work bringing SAP to production at the Vancouver location.

 ### Honeywell Vancouver MacGyver Award - Apr 2021

 Annual award in Vancouver Engineering that goes to the person that shows a willingness to get things done despite the obstacles.